Abe Lincoln may have said that you can’t always please everyone.

 This insect can be found primarily in the Eastern United States but has also been seen throughout the Western US.

-Cocklebur Weevils are most active from April-September, during which time they will lay their eggs on the plant’s leaves.
+Cocklebur Weevils are most active from April to September, laying their eggs on the plant’s leaves.

 Once hatched, the larvae burrow into the leaf’s tissue, feeding until pupation occurs.
 The adult emerges through a leaf hole and flies off to start a new colony elsewhere.

 This species does not cause any damage to humans or other animals.
-However, it can be harmful to farmers if their crops are infested with this type of beetle.
+However, it can harm farmers if their crops are infested with this beetle.

 2. Carolina Pine Sawyer